 RAO and other Military Catacomb Receivers - Production Begins |

 U.S. Navy RAO -1 - The contract for the RAO-1 is dated Dec 11, 1939.
 The contractor is General Electric Supply Corporation in Washington D.C. with National Company being the manufacturer.
 National began supplying the US Navy with the initial, single-preselection RAO and RAO-1 probably sometime in 1940.
 The double preselection RAO-2 was built on a contract issued April 30, 1942.
 U.S. Coast Guard R-116 Receiver - The R-116 double pre-selection receiver was built on a contract dated 15 May 1941.
 The R-116 has a lot of the later RAO-2 characteristics but it also has several major differences.
 For example, the R-116 uses a separate power supply with both the power supply and the receiver in a rack mount configuration.
 Additionally, the receiver actually has six tuning ranges covering frequencies from 1.5mc to 27mc.
 With six bands and less total frequency coverage than the NC-100XA or RAO, the R-116 tuning rate has much more "spread" and makes tuning in CW stations easier.
 The coils used in the R-116 are wound on ceramic forms where the RAO used R-39 material for forms.
 The catacomb used was from the NC-200 with its 18 coil compartments.
 But the R-116, with the addition of the six 1st RF coils in the smaller catacomb, brings the total coils used in the R-116 to 24.
 Due to the second catacomb and the total length of the dual catacomb system the rack gear was moved from the front of the catacomb to the center of the larger catacomb and a second rack was installed at the rear of the smaller catacomb.
 The band switch knob operated a gear drive and a long shaft with pinion gears that engaged the catacomb racks and allowed band switching.
-In the RAO and RBH receivers, the system parts were somewhat simplified though the drive remained basically the same.
+In the RAO and RBH receivers, the system parts were somewhat simplified though the drive remained basically the same as the NC-100 receiver with the rack and pinion located at the front of the catacomb box.
 The R-116 layout of controls is quite different from the RAO, the dial escutcheon is reduced in size and several different types of vacuum tubes are used in the circuit.
 The Crystal Filter only has two positions.
 The R-116 was normally rack mounted using a "picture frame" adapter that bolted to the corners of the receiver cabinet.
 The R-116 is possibly the first "catacomb" receiver with the double pre-selection modification since its contract date is May 15, 1941 and the RAO-2 (first RAO with double pre-selection) contract is dated April 30, 1942.
 U.S. Navy RBH Receiver - The RBH was built for the Navy almost concurrently with the RAO.
 It's very similar to the RAO but had a different frequency coverage, that being 300kc to 500kc and 1.7mc to 30mc.
 The RBH utilized a 1500kc IF that then allowed continuous tuning from 300kc to 500kc.
-The RBH followed a similar evolution as the RAO in that the initial RBH was single preselection while the RBH-1 and later versions were double preselection to reduce LO leakage.
+The RBH followed a similar evolution as the RAO in that the initial RBH was single preselection while the RBH-1 and later versions were double preselection to reduce LO leakage to the antenna system.
 The National RBH was also identified as the NC-156 with the Navy identification CNA-46114 built on a contract dated June 28, 1941.
 The later RBH-1 and subsequent versions were identified as NC-156-1 with the Navy identification of CNA-46188.
 Note that the proceeding receivers had their initial contracts issued before the USA became involved in WWII.
 U.S. Army Signal Corps NC-100ASD - The Army also wanted a NC-100-based receiver and in a 1943 contract was supplied with 1000 NC-100ASD receivers.
 These receivers are very close to the civilian NC-100A and even have the articulated dial pointer.
 The push-pull audio and field coil speaker circuits were changed to PM speaker and single-ended 500Z ohm audio.
 The Army found little use for the NC-100ASD and there was a large quantity available post-WWII.
 Newark Electric sold the NC-100ASD for $115 and that included the matching loudspeaker and a manual that was serialized to the receiver (probably removed from the original crate when sold.)
 There is some evidence that a Signal Corps AN/GRR-1 was built that was an Army version of the NC-100XA but no known examples have turned up.
 Some NC-100ASD receivers were used in Army DF equipment. |

 More R-116 Details